rdeioris/UnrealOnRPI4/README.md

 In addition to RPI4 configuration, you will need to slightly modify Unreal Engine sources to support the RPI4 GPU.

+This tutorial could be useful for porting Unreal Engine projects to other Linux arm64 platforms (with a GPU vulkan driver available).

 ## Step 1: Preparing the RPI4 for Linux AArch64

 The first step is installing a 64bit version of raspios.